openid/openid4vp_ble/main.md

 1. The user scans the QR Code (`Scan_QR_Code`) using the wallet app.
 Sample QR Code as below.

 ```
-OPENID4VP://connect?name=STADIONENTRANCE&key=8520f0098930a754748b7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a
+OPENID4VP://connect?name=STADONENTRY&key=8520f0098930a754748b7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a
 ```
 2. Wallet generates a X25519 ([@!RFC7748]) key pair of its own and combines to create a DHE [secret key](#encryption).
-3. Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-request)
+3. Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-ble-request)
 4. Verifier calculates DHE secret key based on its key pair and the wallet's public key.

 The URL starts with the custom scheme `OPENID4VP`.
 The key contains the verifier's ephemeral X25519 key in hex encoding (as defined in Section 5 of [@!RFC4648]).